-At Lovedog, we believe in harnessing dogs desire to work, their amazing love and devotion, and their intelligence.
-Training and certifying properly trained service dogs takes a ton of love, time, passion, consistency, ability and skill.
+At LoveDog, we believe in harnessing a dog’s desire to work, maximizing their amazing love, devotion, and intelligence.
+Training and certifying properly trained service dogs takes a very specific skillset relying on a ton of love, time, passion, consistency, and ability.
 Our team at Lovedog offers those things and more.
-Our founder and President, Rick Bailey, has been training working dogs for the last 10 years as a professional dog trainer.
-He and our dedicated team provide elite training programs for service dogs and their owners.
+Our founder, Rick Bailey, has been professionally training working dogs for more than two decades.
+Rick and our dedicated team provide elite training programs for service dogs and their owners.

-Our company would love the opportunity to help you become a part of a team with the right service dog.
-Having a working service dog is truly about being a team and working together.
-Many of our graduates say that is one of the best parts about having a service animal.
-Please take the time to read about our program criteria to see if owning a service dog is right for you and if we are a good fit for each other.
-Once you have read through the following information and you have an interest in potentially enrolling in our service dog-training program, please use our contact us form.
-We will email you to set up a phone consultation within 24-48 hours.
+Please take the time to read about our program criteria to see if owning a service dog is right for you.
+Additionally, we believe that the relationship between trainer and owner is vital for success, so please reach out to us and see if you and Lovedog are a good fit for each other.
+Once you have read through the following information and you are interested in exploring our service dog-training program, please use our contact us form.
+We will then set up a consultation to determine our next steps, together.

-Lovedog requires the following criteria to be followed to train and assist in certifying service dogs/assistance dogs for our clients:
+LoveDog requires the following criteria to train and assist in certifying service dogs/assistance dogs for our clients:

 - A letter of recommendation to the client directly indicating the need for a trained serviced dog/assistance dog.
 This letter must come from a licensed medical professional and the letter should also state the medical reasoning for this need.

 - One of our dog trainers must evaluate your dog should you elect to enroll an existing pet that you own.
-Your dog must pass our behavioral evaluation and service dog testing criteria in order to be accepted into our service dog-training program.
+Your dog must pass our behavioral evaluation and service dog testing criteria to be accepted into our service dog training program.
 If you don’t have a dog chosen yet, Lovedog will assist in the process of acquiring a dog for you that will fit your needs specifically.
 Our company does not begin the process of acquiring a dog until our client has committed to the program by signing the training agreement and fulfilling the financial portion of that contract.
-Our team of dog trainers will help you find a dog that has a suitable temperament, age, size and potential abilities.
-We may do so by rescuing the dog from a local shelter, humane society, breed specific rescue or hand picked breeders that follow excellent breeding practices.
+Our team of dog trainers will help you find a dog that has a suitable temperament, age, size, and potential abilities.
+We may do so by rescuing the dog from a local shelter, humane society, breed-specific rescue, or hand-picked breeders that follow excellent breeding practices.

-- If our clients are outside of the Treasure Coast, Lovedog does require that the client pay all travel and consulting expenses related to their dog and his/her training.
-We may also require our client to travel to Vero Beach and stay for a period of time to complete handler training.
-In certain cases we will provide the handling training to you at your location as well.
+- If our clients are outside of the Treasure Coast, LoveDog does require that the client pay all travel and consulting expenses related to their dog and his/her training.
+We may also require our client to travel to Palm City, FL, and stay for a period of time to complete handler training.
+In certain cases, we will provide the handling training to you at your location as well.

 - We will not pass any dogs exhibiting aggressive behavior towards people or other animals.

-- All graduating service dogs/assistance dogs will be trained to perform tasks on command (verbal, hand or other specific cue) for the benefit of their disabled handler.
+- All graduating service dogs/assistance dogs will be trained to perform tasks on command (verbal, hand, or other specific cues) for the benefit of their disabled handler.

-- All service dogs in our program must pass a CGC (Canine Good Citizen Test), the ADA Public Access Test and a specific task related test.
-Lovedog also requires our clients/handlers to pass a verbal or written (depending on client) test on service dog laws, dog handling commands and cues, speaking with the public about their dog and basic medical care for their dog.
+- All service dogs in our program must pass a CGC (Canine Good Citizen Test), the ADA Public Access Test, and a specific task-related test.
+Lovedog also requires our clients/handlers to pass a verbal or written (depending on the client) test on service dog laws, dog handling commands and cues, speaking with the public about their dog, and basic medical care for their dog.